tiranssamann/MyWorks/README.md

 # Aviakassa - an example of creating an application using the C # language and the entity Framework

-# Library and Home Bookkeeping - an example of creating an application using ADO.NET C #
+# Library and Home Bookkeeping - an example of creating an application using ADO.NET

 # SQL Examples - an example of creating a database, stored procedures, triggers, etc.